CHAPTER 35 BWV 3 Ach Gott, wie manches Herzeleid

 First chorale phrase followed by bass line derived from it.

 The text of this movement does little more than take forward notions of the weak flesh looking to the guiding hand of God; the solo interventions merely expand upon the chorale assertions.
 It could have been radically pruned without loss of meaning or dramatic structure.
-But it is reasonable to conjecture that Bach might have relished the challenge of presenting such a protracted piece of text without disturbance to the balance of the overall work.
+But it is reasonable to conjecture that Bach may have relished the challenge of presenting such a protracted piece of text without disturbing the balance of the overall work.

 Bach composed, for the bass voice, several strongly characterful arias employing insistently bizarre chromatic continuo lines such as that which underpins the following movement.
-One is to be found in C 76 very early in the first Leipzig cycle where the tenor bemoans----you may hate me well, vile devils from hell----and the continuo provides a similar busy, constant, quaver-driven, minor-mode feeling of dread.
+One is to be found in C 76 very early in the first Leipzig cycle where the tenor bemoans----you may hate me well, vile devils from hell----.
+There, as here, the continuo provides a similar busy, constant, quaver-driven, minor-mode feeling of dread.

 Although the continuo varies little in its quaver-driven rhythmic impetus, the vocal line employs a wide range of melodic writing within a relatively short period.
 It begins by taking up the continuo's persistence.
 Then the three repeated notes from the chorale become an excruciating cry of agony on the words Höllenangst und Pein----Hell and pain----followed by a moan of deep personal distress.
 But very soon the joy of heaven emerges through the utterance of the Saviour's name, both represented by flowing and, given the context, almost joyous semi-quavers.
 It is miraculous the range of emotion that is crammed, with complete conviction, into a movement just a few minutes long!